-- Confirming a sample of mortgage balances directly with mortgagees; - For a sample of new mortgage assets issued during the period, considering external valuations of the mortgaged properties and agreeing property title information to confirm the mortgage was registered and secured; - Assessing the calculation of the fair value of the mortgages, in particular considering key inputs including market interest rates and the recoverability of mortgages; and - Considering payment history and aging profile of the mortgage portfolio.
+- ► Confirming a sample of mortgage asset balances directly with mortgagees; - ► For a sample of new mortgage assets issued during the period, considering external valuations of the mortgaged properties and agreeing property title information to confirm the mortgage was registered and secured; - Assessing the calculation of the fair value of the mortgage assets, in particular considering key inputs including market interest rates and the recoverability of the mortgage assets; and - Considering payment history and aging profile of the mortgage asset portfolio.

-Assessing the disclosures in the financial statements, including whether they appropriately reflected the Scheme's exposure to financial instrument risk with reference to NZ IFRS 7 Financial Instruments: Disclosures.
+Assessing the disclosures in the financial statements, including whether they appropriately reflected the Funds' and Scheme's exposure to financial instrument risk with reference to NZ IFRS 7 Financial Instruments: Disclosures.